pjhades/tolarian-academy/nes-ppu.md

 where the components are:
-* `y`, the fine Y position, the counterpart of `x` mentioned above, holding the Y position within a 8x8-pixel tile
+* `y`, the fine Y position, the counterpart of `x` mentioned above, holding the Y position within a 8x8-pixel tile.
-* `N`, the index for choosing a certain name table
+* `N`, the index for choosing a certain name table.
-* `Y`, the 5-bit coarse Y position, which can reference one of the 30 8x8 tiles on the screen in the vertical direction
+* `Y`, the 5-bit coarse Y position, which can reference one of the 30 8x8 tiles on the screen in the vertical direction.
-* `X`, the 5-bit coarse X position, the counterpart of `Y`
+* `X`, the 5-bit coarse X position, the counterpart of `Y`.

 Rendering the screen proceeds in a row-first manner done on scanlines one after another, so that: